Genesis 3:19. By the sweat of your brow, you shall eat bread. Here’s the significance for us today.

 There is a lot of information in these three verses.
 Remember, God’s pronouncement is a judgment because of the man’s MISbehavior.
 A judgment is when you have to live with the consequences of your wrongdoing.
-Judgment time is when we should be thinking about our behavior, what caused this awkward, maybe wretched, and depressive situation we find ourselves in.
-This is the fifth step in how God works with humankind and also how humankind functions.
+Judgment time is when we should be thinking about our behavior, what caused this awkward, maybe wretched, and depressive situation in which we find ourselves.
+This realization is the fifth step in how God works with humankind and also how humankind functions.

 עָבוּר ʻâbûwr aw-boor’; or עָבֻר; passive participle of H5674 (עָבַר); properly, crossed, i.e. (abstractly) transit; used only adverbially, on account of, in order that:

 Note the KJV translation because of.
 Here’s a verse that can help us have a better appreciation of what’s happening with the ground and the man.
 Please keep in mind, this is not Sam Kneller’s translation, nor has it got anything to do with James Strong interpretation.
-He simply found every place in the Old Testament where we find the Biblical Hebrew עָבוּר and listed all the King James’ translations.
-This is the result of the committee of about 70 translators in the early 1600s.
+He simply found every place in the Old Testament, where we find the Biblical Hebrew עָבוּר and listed all the King James’ translations.
+These words are the result of the committee of about 70 translators in the early 1600s.
 All the words after the KJV are the translations done 400 years ago.

 And you shall show your son in that day, saying, This is done because of (H5668) that which the LORD did to me when I came forth out of Egypt.

-This doesn’t mean that it’s all sunshine and roses, we have spiritual relief but we are still IN this world and we still have to face trials.
-The man was told, “In the sweat of your face shall you eat bread” Genesis 3:19.
+It doesn’t mean that it’s all sunshine and roses; we have spiritual relief, but we are still IN this world, and we still have to face trials.
+God told the man, “In the sweat of your face shall you eat bread” Genesis 3:19.
 A well known Bible expression.
 Let’s take a closer look and go deeper than just the English words by looking at the Hebrew root meaning.

 זֵעָה zêʻâh zay-aw’; from H2111 (זוּעַ) (in the sense of H3154 (יֶזַע)); perspiration: